jascalea/jascalea/README.md

 - 👋 Hi, I´m José Augusto
 - 👀 I’m interested in learning programming languages
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and Python
-- 💞️ I’m looking to collaborate as a beginner in any C project
+- 💞️ I’m looking to collaborate as a beginner in any C or Python project
 - 📫 How to reach me........

 <!---